 Every adoption agency is different.
 Some agencies do have very long waiting lists.
 A Angel Adoptions limits the number of approved waiting adoptive families to increase the odds of quicker placement time for adoptive applicants.
 Over half of our families will either be matched or placed with a baby within 12 months after being adoption home-study approved and profile book ready.

 Are the majority of your adoptions open or closed?

 Most birth mothers today are requesting varying levels of openness in their adoption plan.
 Many birth mothers want to select the family from adoption profiles made by the adoptive families, meet the adoptive parents and have varying levels of contact with their chosen adoptive family during the pregnancy.
-A small number of birth mothers request a closed adoption and a small number of birth mothers request a fully disclosed open adoption.
+Very few birth mothers prefer a closed adoption and many birth mothers request a fully disclosed open adoption.